 Incomplete Grade (I)

-For graduating students, Incompletes awarded in undergraduate courses taken in Fall Term 2006 or later will automatically change to a grade of F or NP before conferral of the degree.
-The faculty of record must file supplemental grade changes no later than 30 days after the degree is awarded.
-Grades of F or NP will remain on the academic record after the degree is awarded and cannot be removed.
+- Graduating Undergraduate Students: Incompletes awarded in undergraduate courses taken in Fall 2006 or later will automatically change to a grade of “F” or “NP” before conferral of the degree.
+The faculty of record may submit a grade change no later than 30 days after the degree is awarded.
+Grades of “F” or “NP” will remain on the academic record after this period and cannot be removed.

 In-Progress Grade (IP)